 The Vestry is Pohick Church's governing board, legally responsible for all matters of finance, property and maintenance within the parish, either directly or through the appointment of trustees.

-Pohick's Vestry is comprised of the Rector, who normally presides at all meetings, and sixteen Pohick parishioners, five of whom are elected each year by the congregation to a three-year term, and one of whom is elected by the congregation as a youth representative to a one-year term.
+Pohick's Vestry is comprised of the Rector, who normally presides at all meetings, and thirteen Pohick parishioners, four of whom are elected each year by the congregation to a three-year term, and one of whom is elected by the congregation as a youth representative to a one-year term.
 In addition, other clergy staff and seminarians are traditionally granted seat and voice for the length of their tenure.

-The Vestry selects its officers at its organizational meeting each December, just after the annual parish meeting.
+The Vestry selects its officers at its organizational meeting each January, just after the annual parish meeting.
 The officers and their duties are: the Senior Warden, who generally assists the Rector in overseeing the mission of the parish; the Junior Warden, who takes charge of property and maintenance concerns; the Treasurer, who supervises all matters of finance; and the Register, who records the minutes of each meeting.

 The Vestry normally meets on the second Tuesday of each month, normally at 7:30 pm in the Vestry House.
 Except for when it chooses to go into executive session, all Vestry meetings are open to the congregation.